braitom/Flask-yo/README.md

 # Flask-yo
-This is a simple app, using Yo API with flask.
+This is a simple sample app, how to use yo-api with flask.

 ## Setup

-First, you must get  a  [Yo API key](http://yoapi.justyo.co/)

 ### local
 1. Clone this repo locally. `git clone https://github.com/braitom/Flask-yo.git`